 Most companies only offer a 401K plan to help you save on retirement and no longer provide a pension to former employees.
 Some employers will match your contribution up to a certain amount, but for the most part, employees are on their own when it comes to planning for retirement.
 Remember the sooner you start a retirement account the better off you will be long term.

 Most people are banking on drawing their retirement from Social Security, but even that fund may dry up and be a thing of the past if the government can’t find a way to keep it alive.
 Even if there is a social security benefit for you, it may not be enough for you to provide for all your monthly expenses and you may be force to work past the age that you are eligible to retire.

 Use your federal tax refund to fulfill your dreams of starting your own business.
 Starting a business is a great way to invest in yourself, especially, if you are passionate about something.
 Today, starting a business online is so much easier than starting a brick and mortar business.
 Online businesses, generally, don’t require as much capital or have expensive overhead costs.
 Just keep in mind that if you do start a business that it can take some time to reap the benefits.

 The average federal tax refund in 2018 was $3,000 dollars.
 What could you do with that extra money without spending it frivolously?
 It may be tempting to blow your entire tax refund at the casino, luxury vacation, or on things you don’t necessarily need.
 I’m not saying that you can take a small portion to your refund to purchase things that you need.
-But it also important to use your federal tax refund wisely especially if you are guilty of living paycheck to paycheck.
+But it also important to spend you tax refund wisely especially if you are guilty of living paycheck to paycheck.